Deltares/CoSMoS/docs/source/manual/modelcomponents.rst

 Overview model components and folder structure
 ------------

-CoSMoS (Coastal Storm Modelling System) is a Python-based model workflow engine for forecasting and hindcasting coastal hazards (storm surge, waves, coastal (compound) flooding and erosion).
+**CoSMoS** (Coastal Storm Modelling System) is a Python-based model workflow engine for forecasting and hindcasting coastal hazards (storm surge, waves, coastal (compound) flooding and erosion).
-The CoSMoS system automatically nests models, downloads meteorological and observational data, post-processes model results and uploads them to a webviewer.
+The CoSMoS system automatically nests models, downloads the necessary meteorological and observational data, post-processes model results and uploads them to a webviewer.
 Figure 1 shows a conceptual overview of the CoSMoS system.
+In principle, CoSMoS runs continuously through two different loops; a Main Loop, which is initated every forecast cycle (or once when running in hindcast mode) by the main CoSMoS class, and a Model Loop that runs through all the model domains until they are completed.

 .. figure:: pngs/conceptual_workflow.png
   :width: 800